RolandWarburton/knowledge/Writing/On Userscripts.md

-A user script requires a plugin to manage and load JS onto webpages as they load, for chrome this can be done with [tampermonkey](https://www.tampermonkey.net/index.php?locale=en) which this writing is based on.
+A user script requires a plugin to manage and load JS onto webpages as they load, for chrome this can be done with [tampermonkey](https://www.tampermonkey.net/index.php?locale=en) which this is based on.

 ### Getting Started